instructlab/dev-docs/docs/sdg/sdg-api-interface.md

 ## CLI

 The CLI client uses the instructlab SDG library and provides it a run configuration with input parameters.
+The following represents a sample of what Library usage could look like.

 ```python
 # cli_driver.py